Paul Anderson (Minnesota state representative)

 Paul H. Anderson (born June 15, 1951) is an American politician serving in the Minnesota House of Representatives since 2009.
-A member of the Republican Party of Minnesota, Anderson represents District 12A in central Minnesota, which includes the cities of Morris and Benson and portions of Big Stone, Pope, Stearns, Stevens and Swift counties.
+A member of the Republican Party of Minnesota, Anderson represents District 12A in central Minnesota, which includes the cities of Morris and Benson and portions of Big Stone, Pope, Stearns, Stevens and Swift Counties.

 Early education and career

 Born in Starbuck, Minnesota, Anderson attended Starbuck High School.
-He graduated from the University of Minnesota, Morris, graduating with a bachelor of arts in physical education and education.
+He graduated from the University of Minnesota, Morris, graduating with a Bachelor of Arts in physical education and education.

-Prior to running for the House, Anderson served as a Pope County commissioner, a member of the Starbuck School Board, and a Starbuck township officer.
-Anderson is a fourth-generation farmer, and operates a 700-acre farm near Starbuck.
+Before running for the House, Anderson served as a Pope County commissioner, a member of the Starbuck School Board, and a Starbuck township officer.
+He is a fourth-generation farmer, and operates a 700-acre farm near Starbuck.

 Minnesota House of Representatives

 Anderson was elected to the Minnesota House of Representatives in 2008 and has been reelected every two years since.
 He first ran after three-term Republican incumbent Bud Heidgerken announced he would not seek reelection.

 Anderson serves as the minority lead on the Agriculture Finance and Policy Committee and also sits on the Property Tax Division and the Sustainable Infrastructure Policy Committee.
 From 2015 to 2018, Anderson served as chair of the Agriculture Policy Committee.
 From 2011 to 2012, he was vice chair of the Agriculture and Rural Development Committee.